toanluu/vietname/docs/index.md

 Recognizing Vietnamese names poses a challenge due to their shared Latin characters and similar word forms with names from other countries.
 For instance, the name “Nguyen” (folding form of popular surname Nguyễn or name Nguyên) is easily identifiable as Vietnamese.
 However, widespread Vietnamese surnames like “Lê” when written without accents, can be confused with common French prepositions like “Le” and “Đỗ” may be mistaken for the English verb “Do”.
 Furthermore, some names, such as “Vân” or “Văn”, sound distinctly Vietnamese but, when written without diacritics, can be confused with the common Dutch name “Van”.

-This research shows the statictics of Vietnamese name based on a big dataset and propose a set of Highly Discriminative Name to help identify Vietnamese Name with high precisiona with recall from any global name database.
+This research shows the statictics of Vietnamese name based on a big dataset and propose a set of Highly Discriminative Names to retrieve Vietnamese names with high precisiona with recall from any global name database.

 ## Dataset